Release Your Kinetic Chain with Exercises for the Shoulder to Hand - Hardcopy Book

 This book is especially useful for people recovering from injuries to the shoulder, arms, elbow, wrist, and hands.
 Use the exercises in this book to rehabilitate, strengthen, and restore the function of muscles from your Shoulders to Hands.
 This is the second volume in the Release Your Kinetic Chain series of books.

-Release the anatomical structures of your kinetic chain – from your shoulder to hand - with these unique exercise routines that can help you rehabilitate injuries from your shoulder to hand, while preparing your body for more extensive/competitive exercise programs.
+Release the structures of your kinetic chain – from your shoulder to hand - with these unique exercise routines that rehabilitate injuries from your shoulder to hand, while preparing your body for more extensive/competitive exercise programs.
 These exercise routines activate your entire kinetic chain, from your shoulder to hand, and even into your core!
-Use these routines to recover from injuries to the shoulder, arm, elbow, wrist, and hand, including:
+Use these routines to recover from injuries such as:

 Do you love the comfort, transportability, and easy-search functions of electronic books?
 Do you like to read on the go as you commute to work, or when you have a few spare moments?
 Do you prefer not to pay shipping charges?
 If yes, then our eBooks are probably your ideal option.